 Attendance at clinical settings/practica sites is required.
 Students are expected to notify their instructor and the clinical/practicum site whenever they will be late or absent.

 Students may be denied placement if the Dean of Health and Social Development programs determines their preparatory work is unsatisfactory.
 Students may also be denied placement if the dean determines their participation in a clinical or other placement puts the receiving agency or its clients at unreasonable risk.

 A student may be required to withdraw on the basis of poor performance in a clinical or practicum setting.
-A student may be required to withdraw if the state of her/his health impairs ability to perform competently or poses a potential risk to clients.
+A student may be required to withdraw if the state of their health impairs ability to perform competently or poses a potential risk to clients.

 and, as a consequence, in the sole opinion of the Dean of Science, Technology and Health, poses a risk to the agency or its clients, the Dean may suspend the student from the practicum or clinical placement and, if necessary, classes and laboratories until the Health and Social Development Review Committee has held a hearing that examines the allegations and has reached a decision on the allegations.

 The Health and Social Development Review Committee will consist of:

 Decisions of the Health and Social Development Review Committee must be in writing and should be made available to the student within five working days of the end of the hearing.
 Decisions of the committee may be appealed in sequence to the General Appeals Committee and the Okanagan College Board of Governors.